Director of the United States Marshals Service

-The director of the United States Marshals Service, abbreviated USMS director, is the head and chief executive of the United States Marshals Service (USMS).
+The director of the United States Marshals Service, abbreviated USMS director, is the head of the United States Marshals Service (USMS).
 The director oversees and manages the operations of the Marshals Service and directly superintends the various United States Marshals, which lead all USMS personnel within their respective federal judicial district.
 The director was originally referred to as "Chief United States Marshal" from 1957 to 1970.

 The director of the Marshals Service is appointed by the president of the United States, with the advice and consent of the Senate.
 The director reports to the attorney general.